Posted by Tejas Kirodiwal

 August 31, 2013

 Content curation has been recognized as an effective medium to find, organize and share the most relevant topic based on your requirements and keywords.
 It has proved to be efficient in creating some of the best content by major brands.
-Rather than writers spending hours and days in finding out the most relevant content, curation tools serves the purpose of gathering all the information related to a topic at one stop, making the whole discovery process kind of convenient.
-In fact it has become the core part of any content marketing strategy.
+Rather than writers spending hours and days finding out the most relevant content, curation tools serve the purpose of gathering all the information related to a topic at one stop, making the whole discovery process kind of convenient.
+In fact, it has become the core part of any content marketing strategy.

 Now the question that arises is how we find the most relevant content to store, based on our requirements.
 Well, there are some exciting content curation tools available, which could make your job and life easier.
 These tools could prove to be a sophisticated platform and advantageous, regardless of the business size.
 If you are looking to be a thought leader, it is recommended that 80% of your content comes from reliable sources, which helps in earning faith.
-Though it sounds good to the ears, it is vital to know that finding and than sourcing the content isn’t done correctly so often.
+Though it sounds good to the ears, it is vital to know that finding and then sourcing the content isn’t done correctly so often.
 Curating from a broad range of sources will in fact help in getting more depth on the subject which you are looking to write on.